 - You’ll have no or little equity.
 Home equity equals how much home you own outright: the amount you coughed up cash for.
 So, when you start with a no-down payment home loan, you don’t have much or any equity in your home at the outset because you’ll owe nearly 100 percent of the home’s value.
 That means you won’t be able to tap into your equity in an emergency, and during a downturn in the real estate market, you could end up owing more on the home than it’s worth, making it difficult to sell and move if that becomes necessary.

 - Your interest rate might be higher.
 In some cases, you might have to pay a higher interest rate for no-money-down home loans or ones with lower down payments.
-That’s because with less money tied up in the home, a mortgage lender might view you as more of a Of course, the higher your interest rate, the more you’ll pay overall.
+That’s because with less money tied up in the home, a mortgage lender might view you as more of a risk.
+Of course, the higher your interest rate, the more you’ll pay overall.

 - You’ll need a bigger mortgage, which translates to higher costs.
 The less you put down, the more you’ll need to borrow, which means you’ll pay more in interest over the life of the loan.